International Sustainability Standards Board (ISSB)

 Trust Your Supplier (TYS) is a Small, Minority and Woman owned business with a global reach offering an innovative blockchain-based solution for supplier and risk management to large and mid-size enterprises.
 By harnessing the immutability of the blockchain, TYS ensures daily monitoring, historical, predictive, and prescriptive risk insights, enabling trusted data exchange and workflow automation beyond traditional boundaries.
 This distributed ledger technology fosters transparency, efficiency, and empowerment for businesses to effectively manage suppliers and mitigate risks.

-The Power of Trust: How a Strong Supplier Relationship Reduces Onboarding Costs
+The Power of Trust: How Strong Supplier Relationships Reduce Onboarding Costs

 In the world of business, trust is a precious commodity.
 This rings especially true when it comes to supplier relationships.
 Trusting your suppliers can lead to a host of advantages, and one often-overlooked benefit is the reduction of onboarding costs.
 In this blog post, we will explore how building trust with your suppliers can significantly impact your bottom line by streamlining the onboarding process and leveraging insights from “The Benefits of Supplier Consolidation Extend Far Beyond Sourcing Savings” by Hackett Group (2012/19).